Command Reference

 Examples

-# List commands in table format
+# List all commands and plugins in table format

 ccmd list